More case studies with European sections

 The building of the school also brought other socioeconomic benefits to Mamelodi.
 At any stage there were between 60 to 80 workers on site, all previously unemployed and from the township.

-Thirty seven women from the surrounding community, who previously volunteered at the school attending to cleaning and school feeding scheme, received formal training in vegetable gardening.
-The vegetables grown in the garden in six low-tech vegetable tunnels, augment the feeding scheme at the school.
+Thirty-seven women from the surrounding community, who previously volunteered at the school attending to cleaning and the school feeding scheme, received formal training in vegetable gardening.
+The vegetables grown in the garden in six low-tech vegetable tunnels augment the feeding scheme at the school.
 A partnership with ChemCity ensures that the women have support in maintaining the tunnels.

-The budget for the development of the school was 34,8m ZAR (excl.
-VAT) (around 2,4 mln EUR).
-The budget included all furniture and fees but excluded extensive landscaping over the whole site.
+The budget for the development of the school was 34.8 million ZAR (excl.
+VAT) (around 2.4 million EUR).
+The budget included all furniture and fees, but excluded extensive landscaping over the whole site.

 Mandela Park Primary School in Slovo Park, Mthatha

-ArcelorMittal South Africa Foundation has set aside ZAR250 million to build innovative steel dominated structure schools in the coming years.
+ArcelorMittal South Africa Foundation has set aside 250 million ZAR to build innovative, steel-dominated structure schools in the coming years.
 They are going to be constructed in areas currently dominated by unstable mud schools.

 Text: ArcelorMittal South Africa Foundation (adapted)